kubeflow/website/content/en/docs/distributions/aws/deploy/install-kubeflow.md

 ### Vanilla version with dex for auth and ebs volumes as PV

 The default deployment will leverage [Dex](https://dexidp.io/), an OpenID Connect provider.
-See the [AWS Kubeflow Manifests](https://github.com/awslabs/kubeflow-manifests#dex) component notes for more information.
+See the [vanilla installation](https://github.com/awslabs/kubeflow-manifests/tree/v1.3-branch/distributions/aws/examples/vanilla) example for more information.

 ## Additional component integrations